 In 1955, British author Catherine Storr wrote a humorous children’s book to help her daughter Cecilia, nicknamed Polly, feel a bit more brave.
-The resulting work, Clever Polly an the Stupid Wolf, has never been out of print and was described in a recent Guardian article as reading “like a feminist reworking of Little Red Riding Hood“ and as being wonderfully contemporary, with no helpless little girls or doddering grannies.
+The resulting story, Clever Polly an the Stupid Wolf, was extrememly popular and has a never gone out of print.

 Author Joe Lurie, Executive Director Emeritus of the University of California Berkeley’s International House, comes to North Branch to discuss the causes and perils of cultural misunderstanding in a hyper-connected world.
 How do our inborn cultural biases influence how we view things?
 Is a cow dinner, dowry, or divine?
 Learn more when Lurie gives a fascinating talk on how culture shapes and informs our perceptions.

 Join two Northern California authors for an evening of readings and discussion about the wide and wonderful world of autism.
 Anne K. Ross, author of BEYOND RAIN MAN, and Anlor Davin, author of BEING SEEN, will read passages from their books, field questions, and facilitate a discussion about the rise in autism awareness and their experiences raising children with autism, working with kids on the spectrum (Anne), and being an autistic writer (Anlor).